The Best Hikes in New Hampshire For Views Anyone Can Enjoy

 Hiking through low-hanging clouds, the rocky ridge was cloaked in fog and peppered with sage-colored lichen.
 There was little noise besides a stiff breeze pushing through our Starter jackets and trekking poles scraping against stone.

-I didn’t fully appreciate it at the time, but we didn’t need to travel far from our home in Massachusetts to experience this.
+I didn’t appreciate it at the time, but we didn’t need to travel far from our home in Massachusetts to experience this.
 Nor did we have to train in advance or buy expensive gear.
 I was just a kid who loved the outdoors, and that was enough to get me to the summit.

 Pros and Cons Hiking in New Hampshire